 I am a lecturer within the School of Health Sciences, University of Dundee.
-My research critically engages with sociological concepts and theories to explore embodiment with a particular focus on pregnancy, maternal healthcare and mothering.
-I explore how experiences of health and illness are shaped by social and medical contexts.
+My research engages with sociological concepts and theories to explore embodiment with a particular focus on pregnancy, maternal healthcare, and mothering.
 I utilise narrative and art-based methodologies, making my work relatable, accessible, and participatory.

-I previously held a post as a research fellow at the Usher Institute, University of Edinburgh where I was awarded several grants to produce creative research engagement activities.
+I previously held a post as a research fellow at the Usher Institute, University of Edinburgh where I was awarded several grants to produce creative public engagement activities.
 One example of this is a project, which I co-developed with a multimedia artist Maya Chowdhry.
 We used transmedia methods involving immersive digital technologies to engage lay people and health professionals with some of the findings from my PhD.
 The project used audio stories, follow up activities, and discussion as a methodological approach to stimulating a visceral and empathic response in listeners.